Leadership Development Research: What Works Best — And What Doesn’t?

 Help people get past the initial awkward phase that usually comes with trying out new skills or behaviors by reinforcing and supporting action-learning, mentoring, coaching, and other approaches.

 2. Inform the learning experience with cutting-edge, global research.

 Personal stories and leadership experience are often interesting and useful guides for individual leaders.
 But truly understanding what scalable leadership development looks like at individual, team, organizational, and societal levels starts with data — high-quality research that helps clients understand what their challenges are and serves as the basis for building effective solutions.

 Our global research on women’s leadership and leadership across cultures, for example, played a key role in an effort to develop a more diverse pipeline of leaders at industrial technology company Ingersoll Rand.
-The initiative ultimately increased retention, performance, and promotions of participants, creating lasting competitive advantage for Ingersoll Rand.
+The initiative ultimately increased the retention, performance, and promotions of participants, creating a lasting competitive advantage for Ingersoll Rand.

 Similarly, our leadership development research on boundary spanning, change, and strategic leadership strongly informed work with Credicorp, the leading banking institution in Peru, as it pursued aggressive international growth.
 This initiative linked leadership strategy with Credicorp’s business strategy, leading to an improved stock price and accelerating annual revenues.

 3. Connect classroom lessons to on-the-job leadership challenges.

 Leaders need to see how a new insight, approach, or behavior change will impact the things that matter most to them.

-They want relevance in a general sense (“Oh, of course, I need to improve how I influence my peers”), but they also need a clear link to their specific challenges (“Max and I share our technical resources and it’s not going well.
-I need to do something different if I am going to get my part of the product development done on time.”).
+They want relevance in a general sense (“Oh, of course, I need to improve how I influence my peers.”), but they also need a clear link to their specific challenges (“Max and I share our technical resources, and it’s not going well.
+I need to do something different if I’m going to get my part of the product development done on time.”).